DaliKallali/brush-paint-next/README.md

 bun dev
 ```
 Open [http://localhost:3000] with your browser to see the result.
-The application was converted successfully.Simple changes were made to the css for a better look.Thank you!
+The application was converted to next.js successfully.Simple changes were made to the css for a better look.Thank you!